September 11th Victim Compensation Fund

 Unlike many firms that handle VCF claims, we take pride in providing actual consultations with an attorney (at intake and throughout the process) so that our clients understand what is required to proceed, and what benefits they may be eligible for.
 Because we handle disability claims (include disability pension and Social Security Disability claims), we can offer a well-rounded understanding of our clients' eligibility for economic loss claims, which can amount to million dollar awards.

 Our firm has successfully represented thousands of World Trade Center responders and survivors filing claims against the September 11th Victim Compensation Fund.
-Our clients include New York City Police Officers, Firefighters, EMTs, Correction Officers, School Safety Agents and Traffic Agents; New York State Troopers, Court Officers and Bridge & Tunnel Officers; New Jersey State Troopers; members of volunteer fire and EMS companies; members of local labor unions (Local 3 Electricians, Local 15 Operators, Local 1 Elevator Mechanics, Local 157 Carpenters, etc), New York County Court Staff (Clerks, Reporters, Court Attorneys and Judges, plus attorneys that were present in both State and Federal Court in lower Manhattan); residents of TriBeCa, The Lower East Side, and Chinatown; workers and other volunteers that were exposed.
-We also represent members of the armed forces (including the United States Army/National Guard and Coast Guard) who were ordered to the World Trade Center site and to the Pentagon.
+Our clients include New York City Police Officers, Firefighters, EMTs, Correction Officers, School Safety Agents and Traffic Agents; New York State Troopers, Court Officers and Bridge & Tunnel Officers; New Jersey State Troopers; Federal Law Enforcement; members of volunteer fire and EMS companies; members of local labor unions (Local 3 Electricians, Local 15 Operators, Local 1 Elevator Mechanics, Local 157 Carpenters, etc), New York County Court Staff (Clerks, Reporters, Court Attorneys and Judges, plus attorneys that were present in both State and Federal Court in lower Manhattan); residents of TriBeCa, the Lower East Side, and Chinatown; workers and other volunteers that were exposed.
+We also represent members of the armed forces (including the United States Marine Corps, Army/National Guard, Air Force/Air National Guard, Coast Guard, as well as the New York State Guard and Naval Militia) who were ordered to the World Trade Center site.
+We have also represented members of the military, the Pentagon Force Protection Agency, Virginia and Maryland State Troopers who to the Pentagon disaster site.

 Title II of the James Zadroga 9/11 Health and Compensation Act of 2010 authorizes awards of up to $90,000 for non-cancer conditions and up to $250,000 for eligible cancers, plus economic loss and wrongful death claims for those who become disabled or die as the result of conditions developed as a consequence of their exposure in Lower Manhattan and other affected areas.